Facebook, Twitter blocked by Russia as Ukrainians continue to flee in face of war

 Two people were injured in the fire, Grossi said.
 Ukraine's state nuclear plant operator Enerhoatom said three Ukrainian soldiers were killed and two wounded.

 In the US, Pentagon spokesman John Kirby said the episode "underscores the recklessness with which the Russians have been perpetrating this unprovoked invasion."
-At an emergency meeting of the U.N.
-Security Council, Ukraine's UN ambassador, Sergiy Kyslytsya, said the fire broke out as a result of Russian shelling of the plant and accused Moscow of committing "an act of nuclear terrorism."
+At an emergency meeting of the UN Security Council, Ukraine's UN ambassador, Sergiy Kyslytsya, said the fire broke out as a result of Russian shelling of the plant and accused Moscow of committing "an act of nuclear terrorism."

-Without producing evidence, Russian Defense Ministry spokesman Igor Konashenkov claimed that a Ukrainian "sabotage group" had set the fire at Zaporozhizhia.
+Without producing evidence, Russian Defence Ministry spokesman Igor Konashenkov claimed a Ukrainian "sabotage group" had set the fire at Zaporozhizhia.

 The crisis unfolded after Grossi earlier in the week expressed grave concern that the fighting could cause accidental damage to Ukraine's 15 nuclear reactors at four plants around the country.